SWVM/COOL-Compiler-In-Py/README.md

 Another COOL compiler impelmented in Py

 Cool-compiler.py is the complete compiler.

-Cool-lsp is for the COOL language server. (take input from stdin)
+Cool-lsp.py is for the COOL language server. (take input from stdin)
 ## Usage:
 ```
 usage: